sverweij/dependency-cruiser/doc/rules-reference.md

 ![vertical](assets/theming/vertical.svg)

-To get output without any attributes and no conditional coloring you can order the default theme to be replaced by flipping the `replace` attribute to `true`.
+To get output without any attributes and no conditional colouring you can order the default theme to be replaced by flipping the `replace` attribute to `true`.

 <details>